-All drivers of vehicles that are NSC-registered must conduct pre-trip daily inspections.
+All drivers of vehicles that are National Safety Code -registered must conduct pre-trip daily inspections.

 Trip inspection written reports have to be completed on vehicle with a gross vehicle weight of 14,600kgs or more and buses with ten or more passengers.
 All drivers and vehicles that are National Safety Code-registered must conduct pre-trip inspections of the vehicles daily.
 The vehicles that are under 14,600kgs or buses with fewer than ten passengers do not have to have a written report in the vehicle.